-There's no time like the present to get outside in the fresh air and green hills.
-And our award-winning activity centres mean there's no excuse not to ride, climb, walk or even kayak your way to happiness!
-Go on… get out, take a leap and get active in the valleys.
+There's no time like the present to get outside in the fresh air and green hills with your family.
+And our glorious green spaces and award-winning activity centres mean there's no excuse not to ride, climb, walk or even kayak your way to happiness – there's something for everyone, no matter your age or ability level!
+Go on… get out with the kids and get active in the valleys.

 Dare Valley Country Park, Aberdare